 - Projects which will assess your ability to create a plan, identify possibilities, make decisions, carry out the plan, and reflect on the choices and outcome

-Our Peel Park campus houses world-class acoustics facilities.
+The Acoustic Laboratories at our Peel Park campus feature world-class acoustics facilities.
 We have a full range of specialist test environments: one full anechoic chamber and two semi-anechoic chambers, a transmission suite, two large and one small reverberation chambers, an ITU standard listening room equipped with a 96 channel Wave Field Synthesis system, a 3D Ambisonic listening booth and audiometric test facilities.
 Many of these facilities are regularly used by industry for commercial testing and research.

 What about after uni?